Epilobium: Use by humans

 The main use of Epilobium by humans is as a herbal supplement in the treatment of prostate, bladder (incontinence) and hormone disorders.

 Many of the small willowherb species are nuisance weeds in gardens.
 Though few are regularly used as ornamental plants, the larger willowherbs may be attractive in ruderal locales.
 One of the most frequently recognized members of the genus is the circumboreal fireweed (E. angustifolium), known as rosebay willowherb in the United Kingdom.
 It rapidly colonizes burnt ground; during the bombing of London in World War II many of the derelict bomb sites were soon covered with these plants, bringing a splash of colour to what was otherwise a very grim scene.
-It is the floral emblem of Yukon in Canada, Hedmark in Norway (where it is called geitrams) and Southern Ostrobothnia in Finland.
+It is the floral emblem of Yukon in Canada, Hedmark in Norway and Southern Ostrobothnia in Finland.

-Fireweed is used as a sweetener in northwestern North America.
+Fireweed is used as a sweetener in north-western North America.
 It is put in candy, jellies, ice cream, syrup, and sxusem ("Indian ice cream").
 In the late summer its flowers yield pollen and copious nectar which give a rich spicy honey.
 Its young leaves, roots, and shoots are edible (if somewhat bitter), and rich in provitamin A and vitamin C. The Dena’ina found them also useful as food supplement for dogs and applied sap from the stem to wounds, believing it to have antiinflammatory properties.

 Several researchers have studied this taxon.
 Heinrich Carl Haussknecht in the late 19th century and Peter H. Raven about a century later researched the phylogeny, systematics, and taxonomy of willowherbs.
 Peter Michaelis' studies of this genus paved the way for understanding of extranuclear inheritance in plants.

 Species

-The National Museum of Natural History recognizes an intermediate number of about 197 species in 10 sections, and consider the former section Chamaenerion (=Chamerion), as a distinct genus.
-Other sources may list one or two dozen species, more or less: